This lake is located on the west side of Silver Lake Road, just south of 45th Avenue N.E.

 - Stock 142,000 walleye fry in odd numbered years.

-This lake is an enigma as it appears to have a good fish population but little fishing goes on.
-It had suffered from occasional winterkills until the lake 1990's when a winter aeration system was installed.
+This had suffered from occasional winterkills until the lake 1990's when a winter aeration system was installed.
 The access is limited and undoubtedly effects fishing effort.
 The lake has poor water quality that may also deter some anglers.